amybalmforth/postcodes/README.md

 I built a separate Whitelist class in case the user wishes to change the whitelist - this is defaulted to Southwark and Lambeth but different LSOAs can be passed in on creation of the class.

 The part I feel could be improved is the point where the additional postcodes (not tracked by API) are checked.
 These are checked at the final stage in the view (results.erb).
 I feel it would be better if the check was done earlier, so given more time I would like to try and implement that, although at least this makes the additional postcodes fairly easy to change if needed.

+The models are unit tested with Rspec and there are Capybara feature tests for each scenario (servable, non-servable and non-existant postcode)

 ### Instructions for setup, running tests and running application